User-generated content strategies: why customers are your best marketers

 5. Customer photos on product pages

-Ask customers to share photos of their purchases and place them on your product pages.
+Ask customers to share photos of their purchases and feature them on your product pages.
 This increases trust and shows what the product looks like in real life.

 Outfit-of-the-day posts